lzwjava/blog-source/_posts/2024-12-17-avoid-death-en.md

 ## Learn to Deal with Stress

 Learn to deal with stress.
 Stress is a large part of modern life.
 We need to learn more, understand how other people live in this world, and know how people lived long ago.
 We need to read a lot to gain correct views about things.

+## Be Careful of Scams or Crimes

+My experience in the USA has not been very positive in terms of safety.
+A friend told me not to go to places where people gather in the USA, like music carnivals, and to be careful not to go to dangerous places in cities.
+That's true—it can be scary.
+Although it may limit your activities, avoiding these kinds of dangerous situations allows you to enjoy many other aspects of life.

+## Teach Kids to Be Careful

+Teaching kids to be cautious around strangers is unquestionable.
+Kids tend to be naive and easily trust others.
+Bad people and crimes will not disappear.

 ## End